InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

   isServiceSpecific: Boolean,

   /**
-   * true - CMP is using publisher-customized stack descriptions
+   * true - CMP is using publisher-customized stack descriptions and/or modified or supplemented standard Illustrations
-   * false - CMP is NOT using publisher-customized stack descriptions */
+   * false - CMP is NOT using publisher-customized stack descriptions and or modified or supplemented standard Illustrations */
-  useNonStandardStacks: Boolean,
+  useNonStandardTexts: Boolean,

   /**
    * Country code of the country that determines the legislation of